aranga81/Traffic-Sign-Classifier/README.md

 ### Data Augmentation:
-Data augmentation techniques as described in http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf Is implemented in my logic.
+Data augmentation techniques as described in [Yann lecun paper](http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf) was implemented in my logic.

 Three techniques used for data augmentation are:
 -	Translating image data set randomly in the range of (-2, 2) pixel positions